 Develop university-level skills, such as critical thinking, problem-solving, research, and writing with this flexible certificate.
 Choose social sciences and humanities courses that interest you and will best support your academic goals.

 With this foundational certificate, you can strengthen your application for full-time undergraduate degrees.
 Successfully completed courses may be considered as transfer credits to college and university degree programs, subject to admission and transfer credit requirements.

 The certificate courses are drawn from the first-year foundation of Ryerson’s Faculty of Arts undergraduate programs.

-The required courses will develop and enhance your critical thinking, problem-solving, research, and writing skills.
-The elective courses cover a wide range of topics in the social sciences and humanities, which allows you to explore your specific areas of interest.
+The required courses will develop and enhance your skills in critical thinking, problem-solving, research, and writing.
+Elective courses cover a wide range of topics in the social sciences and humanities, allowing you to explore specific areas that interest you.

 Who Should Take This Certificate?

-You may be interested in this certificate if you wish to explore university-credit courses in a wide range of social sciences and humanities topics and/or strengthen your application to a full-time undergraduate degree program.
+You may be interested in this certificate if you wish to explore university-credit courses in a wide range of social sciences and humanities topics.
+You may also wish to complete this certificate to strengthen your application to a full-time undergraduate degree program.

 Who Teaches the Courses?

 Our instructors are passionate about their subjects and connected to the current issues and debates within their fields of research.
 They are experienced educators, who facilitate engaging discussions for students of any educational background or academic interest.

 A wide range of professions and industries require the foundational skills of critical thinking, problem-solving, research, and writing that the social sciences and humanities provide.
 Those who have acquired these creative, analytical, and communication skills are more flexible to shift across a changing employment landscape as well as upward within their profession.